 |

 Hey Reader If you were on a bus and realised you were going the wrong way, would you get off at the next stop, or just keep going?
 On one hand, getting off the bus immediately requires a little bit of discomfort.
 Maybe you have to have an awkward conversation with the driver or, at the very least, you have to get up from where you're sitting.
 Continuing on will certainly save you from that, but it comes with its own set of negatives.
 The further you let the bus take you, the further you're getting from where you actually wanted to be.
 Not only this, but if you eventually decide to get off the bus later, it's going to cost you more time (and likely money) to get back to where you started and then where you actually hoped to go.
 Don't worry, I'm not going to spend this whole email talking about buses 😝 But I do love the analogy for what I actually want to discuss with you 👀 The idea - The "sunk cost fallacy"When we're reluctant to change course or abandon a strategy because we already invested in starting and maintaining it, this is the sunk cost fallacy at work.
 The "sunk cost" is the resources that have already been used in undertaking a particular course of action.
 This could be our time, effort, energy and sometimes even money, or often it's a combination of them.
 The "fallacy" is when we let our previously spent resources justify further "spending".
-People a greater tendency to continue an endeavour once they're invested time, effort, or money, even when that endeavour isn't aligned with what they want.
+People have a greater tendency to continue an endeavour once they're invested time, effort, or money, even when that endeavour isn't aligned with what they want.
 In the case of our bus example, it's staying on the bus even though it's going in the wrong direction because: I've already spent a lot of time on the bus

 I've already sat down and gotten comfortable